VitorHKato/Javascript-Basics/README.md

 function applied to the number.
 - Recursive Function: Write a recursive function called factorial that accepts a non-negative integer and returns the factorial of that number.

+## Final project
+### Income Tax Calculation System
+- Collect information from users: Prompt for information from 3 users, such as name, age, and gross monthly salary, and store this information in an array of arrays (matrix).
+- Calculate net monthly salary: Calculate the net monthly salary using the progressive income tax table for each user.
+- Display results: Display the net salary, tax due, and applicable tax rate for each user using template literals.